4 minute read time

 Article first published May 2016, updated April 2019

-At one time or another, you’ve probably wondered if you could send out a form in an email.
+At one time or another, you may have wondered if you could send out a form in an email.

-But then you may have hit the wall because you didn’t know how to do it, or you had “send fear” because you may have heard that forms don’t work in email and you just decided to skip it all together.
-You’re not alone.
+It’s possible that you then hesitated because you didn’t know how to do it or you had “send fear” because you have heard that forms don’t work in email.
+This is very common.

-We’ll answer the most common questions about using forms in your emails right now!
+Read on to discover answers to the most common questions about using forms in your emails.